 University and college transfer applicants are welcome to apply.

-To be considered for admission, you must have successfully completed 4U Biology (SBI4U) and 4U Chemistry (SCH4U), or equivalent, in addition to meeting the minimum requirements for admission consideration for Nursing.
-You are not considered to have met the Biology and Chemistry prerequisites upon successful completion of a Pre-Health or RPN program.
+For us to consider you for admission, you must have successfully completed 4U Biology (SBI4U) and 4U Chemistry (SCH4U), or equivalent, in addition to meeting the minimum requirements for admission consideration for Nursing.
+We do not consider you to have met the Biology and Chemistry prerequisites upon successful completion of a Pre-Health or RPN program.

-If you are a high school applicant, you must have completed or be registered in all six 4U/M, or equivalent, courses required for the program by April 1, 2020.
-Midterm/interim grades for any in-progress courses must be received at Nipissing University by April 23, 2020.
-All in-progress courses and offer conditions must be completed by
+- If you are a high school applicant, you must have completed or be registered in all six 4U/M, or equivalent, courses required for the program by April 1, 2021.

 Bachelor of Science in Nursing (BScN) – Registered Practical Nurse (RPN) Bridging Program